cloudfoundry-attic/oss-docs/bosh/documentation/documentation.md

 ## Building your own micro BOSH stemcell for AWS

-If you want to create your own micro BOSH stemcell to use with AWS, this section describes the steps needed to do it.
+If you want to create your own micro BOSH stemcell to use with AWS, this section describes the steps needed to do it, however, the recommended way is to download one of the public stemcells.

-### Build the chroot

-The first step is to create the base contents of the stemcell

-		cd ~/bosh/agent
-		rake stemcell:chroot_tgz[aws]

-This outputs a file in `/var/tmp/bosh/agent-x.y.z-nnnnn/chroot-aws.tgz`

 ### Build the BOSH release

-Next create a tarball of the bosh release
+First you need to create a tarball of the bosh release

 		cd ~
 		git clone git@github.com:cloudfoundry/bosh-release.git